Gaps in regulation of chemical agents: Environmental regulation

 By the time World War II began, safety limits for handling radiation had been set by the federal government.

 In 1934, the International Commission on Radiological Protection (ICRP) established a tolerance dose for workers of 0.2 roentgens of radiation exposure to workers per day.
 In 1936, the National Committee on Radiation Protection and Measurements (NCRP) reduced the limit to 0.1 roentgens per day which held through World War II.
 From 1936 through 1977 there were continual revisions by professional scientists and the government agencies as to what constituted safe doses.
 By the end of World War II, arguments between the U.S. military leaders and civilian officials ensued as to what were considered best practices to controlling nuclear energy and repressing fabrication of nuclear weapons by other nations.
 This led to the dispute in going to congress and resulting in congress passing the Atomic Energy Act (AEA) of 1946.

 The EPA was created in 1970 to accept certain functions and responsibilities from other federal agencies and departments.
 Since its inception, the EPA has run environmental programs that address radioactive waste disposal sites, off-site monitoring around nuclear power plants, and keeps an eye on natural sources of radioactivity, such as radon.

 The EPA has developed guidance on topics such as occupational radiation limits and exposures for federal agencies and members of the public.
 The EPA can offer recommendations on quality assurance programs for nuclear medicine under its FRC-derived authority.

+Mercury

+Mercury is a naturally occurring element in the Earth’s lithosphere that can be found in its elemental, inorganic, and organic-compounded forms.
+It is often found in coal deposits and regions rich in fossil fuels.

+Mercury pollution

+Like other heavy metals, mercury can be released from both natural and anthropogenic sources.
+Mercury from natural sources (such as soil/sedimentary erosion or volcanic eruptions) accounts for a small percentage of rising mercury levels.
+Meanwhile, the release of industrial mercury from mining and fossil fuel combustion has led to heightened mercury pollution in the atmosphere.
+In fact, fossil fuel combustion accounts for 45% of human mercury release.

+Environmental and human health impacts

+Mercury exposures are variant, relative to the degree of exposure, demographics of the individual exposed, and the mercury form or compound that they are exposed to.
+Because it is a neurotoxin, mercury can be particularly damaging to developing fetuses when exposed in vitro and young children.
+Inhalation of mercury gas is more deadly and can cause kidney failure and respiratory problems if not treated.
+From an ecological perspective, mercury is concerning because of its ability to bioaccumulate in food chains, particularly in marine environments.
+For this reason, the EPA advises against the regular consumption of fish and shellfish that are documented to contain high levels of mercury, especially for pregnant and nursing mothers and young children.